How to Get a Filming License in Dubai

 • Drone filming fees: Can go up to AED 3,000

-Step 7: Receive Your Digital Permit
+Step 7: Permit boundary rule

 After your application is approved, you’ll get a digital permit.
 Keep a printed copy with you at all shooting locations, as authorities may ask to see it.
+You shall only be permitted to shoot in the specified areas and for the specified time periods as approved by DFTC.
+Deviating from the approved locations or schedule is treated as a violation and may result in fines.

 Special Locations That Need Extra Permissions